ryan-taylor/workos-jsr/MIGRATION.md

 - Implement dynamic routes where needed
 - Use middleware for cross-cutting concerns like authentication

-## Migration Approach
+## Development Approach for Deno

-The recommended approach for this migration is incremental:
+Our development approach is now fully Deno-native:

-1. Start with core utility modules (crypto, HTTP clients)
+1. Start with JSR.io package structure and configuration
-2. Move to service implementations
-3. Update tests
-4. Address edge cases and platform-specific code

-Each step should include thorough testing to ensure feature parity and prevent regressions.
+2. Use Deno-native APIs throughout
+3. Implement comprehensive testing with Deno's test runner
+4. Optimize for Fresh 2.x integration
+5. Provide TypeScript definitions optimized for Deno

+Each feature is developed with Deno first, with npm compatibility as a secondary consideration.

+## JSR.io Publication Workflow

+Our publication process is centered on JSR.io:

+1. Update version numbers in jsr.json and other relevant files
+2. Run all tests with `deno task test`
+3. Generate documentation if needed
+4. Create a git tag for the version
+5. Publish to JSR.io with `jsr publish`

+After publishing to JSR.io, we can optionally build and publish the npm package for those who require it.

-## Deno-Native Test Migration
+## Deno-Native Testing Infrastructure

-As part of our migration to Deno 2.x, we've completely transitioned our testing infrastructure from Jest/Vitest to Deno's native testing capabilities:
+Our testing infrastructure is built exclusively on Deno's native capabilities:

 ### 1. Removing the Jest/Vitest Dependencies